 The use of physiographic and oceanographic variables to predict cetacean distribution or abundance has been explored in several previous studies.
 As marine mobile predators, cetaceans have a dynamic distribution integrating ecological processes across all levels of the trophic web (Croll et al. 1998, Barlow et al. 2020).
-Within their physiologic limits and needs, food availability play a major role in the habitat selection of cetacean species (Benoit-Bird & Au, 2003; Hastie et al., 2004; Frederiksen et al., 2006).
+Within their physiologic limits and needs, food availability plays a major role in the habitat selection of cetacean species (Benoit-Bird & Au, 2003; Hastie et al., 2004; Frederiksen et al., 2006).
 The distribution of the prey of cetaceans, such as fish, is notoriously variable in both space and time (Hyrenbach et al. 2000).
-Prey distribution and abundances are hard to measure directly in situ (Guisan & Zimmermann, 2000) but can be correlated with other, easier to remotely sensed, environmental variables.
-The latter may be used as proxies, even if they are not always directly and causally related with animal presence (Redfern et al., 2006).
+Prey distribution and abundances are hard to measure directly in situ (Guisan & Zimmermann, 2000) but can be correlated with other environmental variables that are easier to be remotely sensed.
+The latter may be used even if they are not always directly and causally related with cetacean presence (Redfern et al., 2006).

-Oceanographic and physiographic predictors are relevant to predict cetacean distribution and abundance (Forney 2020).
+Oceanographic (dynamic) and physiographic (static) predictors are relevant to predict cetacean distribution and abundance (Forney 2020).
 Physiographic features, such as depth, slope, aspect of the sea floor or substrate nature, can influence strongly the distribution of benthic or demersal prey species.
-For prey species, such as pelagic fish or cephalopods, physiography could influence indirectly their distribution via mechanisms such as topographically induced up-welling of nutrients, enhanced primary production and aggregation of zoo-plankton due to the enhanced secondary production or convergence of surface waters (Bakun 1997, Bakun 2006).
+For pelagic prey species of fish or cephalopods, physiography could influence indirectly their distribution via mechanisms such as topographically induced up-welling of nutrients, enhanced primary production and aggregation of zooplankton due to convergence of surface waters (Bakun 1997, Bakun 2006).
 Oceanographic predictors reveal fronts where mixing water masses enhance the nutrient supply to the euphotic zone, thus increasing primary production and prey aggregation.
 Bottom-up oceanographic processes that increase prey accessibility can be hotspots for marine megafauna (Vlietstra et al., 2005).
-Meso and submesoscale processes like fronts, upwelling or eddies enhance enrichment, concentration and retention of nutrients can also facilitate the development of trophic networks, from phytoplankton to zooplankton, fish, and finally apex predators (Bakun 1997, 2006).
-Many of these processes however occur in variable time intervals, and cetacean distribution across oceanographically dynamic areas may occur at variable temporal intervals, from bi-weekly to seasonally (Cox et al., 2017).
-Physiographic predictors are static and oceanographic predictors are dynamic, relating to water mass movements, prey availability and the presence of time-stable structures such as temperature gradients or eddies at a monthly resolution (Virgili et al., 2019).
+Meso and submesoscale processes like fronts, upwelling or eddies enhance enrichment, concentration and retention of nutrients facilitate the development of trophic networks (Bakun 1997, 2006).
+These processes however occur on different time scales, and cetacean distribution across oceanographically dynamic areas may occur at variable temporal intervals, from bi-weekly to seasonally (Cox et al., 2017).

 A candidate set of predictors was selected from a literature review (Pigeault 2021) and considering the availability in EMODnet and Copernicus (Table 5, Figure 6).
-These covariates are to be used in modelling the distribution and abundance of cetaceans in the subregion of interest (Figure 6).
-A monthly resolution for dynamic covariates was chosen, partly out of convenience to limit the time consuming task of extracting these environmental data and matching them to cetacean sighting and ecosystemic/multidisciplinary survey effort data.
+A monthly resolution for dynamic covariates was chosen, partly out of convenience to limit the time-consuming task of extracting these environmental data and matching them to the exact time of a cetacean sighting or a survey effort data point.
 The choice of a monthly resolution is also practical as it will allow, upon successful modelling, obtaining monthly maps.